 Home to nearly 330 million people, the population of America is made up of people from all over the world.
 Thanks to the job opportunities promised by the American dream, hundreds of thousands plan to immigrate there every year.

 A nation of immigrants, relocation to America has always been a popular choice.
-Although it remains predominantly populated by those of European descent — approximately 77% of the population — Hispanic and Asian populations have been the fastest growing groups in recent years.
+It remains predominantly populated by those of European descent — approximately 77% of the population.
+However Hispanic and Asian populations have been the fastest growing groups in recent years.
 Ethnic diversity continues to be a defining characteristic of the country.

-Geographically, at more than 9.8 million square kilometres and occupying 40% of the North American continent and several island territories, all told, it is the third largest country worldwide.
-With so much territory, its renowned diversity extends to nature, as it is also one of the planet’s 17 mega-diverse nations, hosting an astounding array of natural and geographical features.
+Geographically America is made up of more than 9.8 million square kilometres occupying 40% of the North American continent and several island territories.
+With so much territory, its renowned diversity extends to nature.
+It’s also one of the planet’s 17 mega-diverse nations, hosting an astounding array of natural and geographical features.

 While the U.S. has the second largest manufacturing sector in the world, its economy is now mostly focused on post-industrial service and knowledge economies.

 Given its size and diversity, there is something and somewhere for everyone.
 You can encounter a stunning variety of natural and historical sites, enjoy theme parks, take road trips, visit famous places and experience a wealth of culture across the USA.

 The U.S. contains many regional and subcultures whose diversity is reflected in elements like its cuisine: Western European with heavy Native-American, African, Mexican and Asian influences.

 Beer is the most popular alcoholic beverage, and there are local and regional specialities of all types of spirits.
 You must be at least 21 and be able to provide identification to drink alcohol.
 State and local governments also create their own alcohol laws, and their differences can be quite extreme.
 Some areas are completely dry – including Tennessee, the home of Jack Daniels itself.
 This means that alcohol cannot be purchased within the State.